lastcron/VagrantFile-forZend2-DevelopmentSuite/README.md

 WebMin
 ------------------------------------------
-Point your browser to: https://192.168.10.1 and use "root" and "root" as user and password respectively.
-This is because root is an admin site in ubuntu.
+Point your browser to: https://192.168.10.2:10000 and use "ubuntu" and "ubuntu" as user and password respectively.
+This is because ubuntu is an admin user.

 RECOMMENDATIONS TO GET STARTED
 -----------------------------------------------------------